“And it doesn’t have to be a whole head of broccoli or a bowl of raw kale (eww).”

 Unfortunately, not everyone likes fruits and vegetables.
 I’ll admit, not every produce item gets me racing to the kitchen for dinner.
 But there are ways to sneak in your daily dose without too much effort or too much grimaced chewing.
 Because food is supposed to be enjoyable.

 Morning is the perfect time to sneak in some nutrients.
-Before your groggy brain has time to catch on, stick some blueberries in your morning oatmeal.
-Place some strawberries on the side of your eggs.
+Before your groggy brain has time to catch on, stick some blueberries in your morning oatmeal or place some strawberries on the side of your eggs.
 If you have a bagel with peanut butter, put some banana slices on it.

 Contrary to popular belief, not all healthy snacks have to be carrot and celery sticks – although carrots with peanut butter make a disgustingly delicious snack.
 You can have tomatoes and mozzarella, bananas with peanut butter and cinnamon, or simply an apple or some blueberries.
 Since you’re having fruits and vegetables, the beauty is you can have as much as you want!
 (Just be careful of the add-ons, i.e. cheese and nuts/nut butters).
 Snacks are a great way to sneak fruits and veggies in!